BryanParada/BryanParada/README.md

 ### <div align="center">I'm Bryan, a full-stack developer 👨‍💻 working since 2017 🚀</div>

-- 🔭 I’m currently taking courses to be a better programmer
+- 🔭 I’m currently taking courses to be a better developer

 - 🌱 I’m currently learning Node.JS and RxJS

+- 🥅 Goals: i want to find my dream job!

+- 🏃 Hobbies: I like to play guitar and run

 <br/>